Credit Recovery Program & Summer School

 CUHSD Credit Recovery Program

-The Campbell Union High School District Credit Recovery Program aims to help students complete their graduation requirements through flexible learning options while maintaining high academic standards.
-Our primary focus is enabling students to graduate on time by recovering failed credits through personalized support and multiple pathways for completion.
 Our program offers several approaches to credit recovery.
 Students can participate in self-paced online courses with teacher support, which include flexible scheduling options after school and during summer sessions.
 Traditional credit recovery classes provide small-group instruction with specialized teachers.
-For students requiring more flexibility, independent study options offer individualized learning goals with one-on-one teacher mentoring.
+For students who require more flexibility, Independent Study options offer individualized learning goals and one-on-one teacher mentoring.

-Our Philosophy |
+Our Philosophy

 CUHSD Credit Recovery's foundation rests on providing all students opportunities for success while upholding rigorous academic standards that accommodate diverse learning styles and student needs.
 Our emphasis on early intervention helps ensure positive student outcomes.

-Student Groups |
+Student Groups

 The credit recovery program is designed to support students at different academic stages who need to complete or improve their coursework.
 Our target student population includes: